-To enroll in this program, students must be teaching in an American International School and hold a bachelor's degree in teaching from a U.S. regionally accredited institution or equivalent.
+To enroll in this program, students must be teaching in an international school and hold a bachelor's degree in teaching from a U.S. regionally accredited institution or equivalent.

 Please complete the online interest form to the right to express your interest in joining a future cohort designed for K-12 teacher leaders in American International Schools.
-The next cohort is scheduled to begin January 2017.
+The next cohort is scheduled to begin Fall 2021.
 We will use the information you provide to send you program updates, including important information about application deadlines.